Magnetism & Superconductivity PHYS4010

 Requirements of Entry

-Unseen examination, comprising compulsory short questions and a choice of 1 from 2 long questions.
+Unseen examination, comprising compulsory short and long questions.

 Coursework, in the form of group problems and short questions.